Thomas J Price

 Thomas J Price (born 1981) is a British sculptor.
-Reaching Out (2020), Price's first individual full figure representation of a woman, has been shown as part of the art project The Line in the East End of London.
-Price has also been selected to create an artwork to be unveiled in 2022 commemorating the Windrush generation for Hackney Town Hall.
+Reaching Out, his first individual full figure representation of a woman, has been shown as part of the art project The Line in the East End of London.
+He was also selected to create an artwork, unveiled in 2022, commemorating the Windrush generation for Hackney Town Hall.

 Price studied at Chelsea College of Art and the Royal College of Art.
 There have been major exhibitions of his work at the National Portrait Gallery, the Yorkshire Sculpture Park, and The Power Plant Contemporary Art Gallery, Toronto.
-On May 8, 2025, Price's 12-feet bronze statue of a black woman, Grounded in the Stars, was unveiled in New York City's Times Square.
-It is on view until June 17, 2025.
+On 8 May 2025, Price's 12-feet bronze statue of a black woman, Grounded in the Stars, was unveiled in New York City's Times Square and was on view there until 17 June 2025.